thinkcompany/think_dev-standards/development-standards/sass.md

 ### Nesting

 A general rule of thumb is to avoid nesting more than 3 levels, including pseudo classes and elements.
-Ensure that the CSS output aheres to the specificity rules defined our CSS Authoring Guidelines documentation.
+Ensure that the CSS output adheres to the specificity rules defined our CSS Authoring Guidelines documentation.

 ### Variables